 Why are my toes cramping?
 Sol foot and ankle centers

-Nothing like a toe cramp to remind you how something so small can cause so much pain.
+There's nothing like a toe cramp to remind you how something so small can cause so much pain.
 And they seem to occur at the worst times, sitting down trying to enjoy a nice dinner at a restaurant or just as you’re trying to get to sleep after a long, exhausting day.
 Sometimes it seems like they happen for no apparent reason but that’s not always the case.
 Here are some possible reasons why you’re getting toe cramps.

 1. Nerve damage can cause toe cramps – Medical conditions such as diabetes can lead to nerve issues which can then lead to muscle cramps.
 Make sure to pay special attention if you have a medical condition that affects your nervous system and follow up with your doctor if you’re experiencing frequent toe cramps or muscle cramps in general.